-Apparently, there are many New Yorkers who are wistful about the pastoral wilds of upstate NY in summer; and they ask themselves the question, where’s the blueberry picking near me?
+Apparently, there are many New Yorkers who are wistful about the pastoral wilds of upstate NY in summer months; and they ask themselves the question, where’s the delicious blueberry picking near me?
 Where do I find the farms?
 Is it July yet?

 What is it about blueberry picking that makes it a desirable experience?

 For one thing, blueberry picking is not something that you do in a British garden with an itty-bitty, bijou basket carried in the crook of an untaxed elbow.
 It’s back breaking work and not under the greatest conditions.

 Typically, it’s cold when you arrive at a farm market in the morning and it gets hot in the afternoon.
 And probably so hellishly humid it makes you long for winter.
 The litany of discomfort includes bending over, stooping, kneeling, squatting, sitting and waving one’s hands to ward off the bugs.
 Oh yes, there are bugs in the fields.
 Horseflies, like bandersnatches, are known to bite through clothing.
 Lesser creepies like the mosquitoes, ticks and blackflies might not.

 And then, with all the bending and picking and plunking and dislodging the wasp, the next morning you are sore, your arms hurt and your back is decidedly orthopaedically challenged.
 And of course, sunburn.
 Unless you covered yourself and cocooned yourself from the elements you set out to experience from your blueberry picking near me pursuit.

 The business of the berry pick has even inspired evocative poetry, including this one from the poet laureate, Seamus Heaney, (despite his alluring reference to a rat-grey fungus).

 And yet, people love to go blueberry picking.
 There are family farms like Lewin Farms and Alstede Farms.